 Goodman's importance now lies partly in the path he opened and partly in the language he gave people.
 How much assimilation does elite success require?
 When does flexibility become surrender?
 What counts as faithfulness when every institution around you is designed on other assumptions?

 Those questions do not end with one player.
 That is why the biography lasts.
-Goodman was not just a hyped recruit.
+Goodman was more than a hyped recruit.
 He was a visible test of whether Orthodox Jewish life could demand space inside a competitive structure that had no natural reason to make room for it.

 Why he matters